Why this matters

 3. Financial analysts and accounting roles

-Transformation: Routine reconciliation and report generation are automated; analysts spend more time on interpretation, scenario planning and advising.
+Transformation: Routine reconciliation and report generation are automated; analysts spend more time on interpretation, scenario planning and advising stakeholders.

 - Examples: AI-assisted forecasting, anomaly detection and automated compliance checks.